IRCrypt/documentation/ircrypt-protocol.md

 ### TIMEOUT

-As using `<PART-ID>` greater than 0 should make a client keep these message parts in memory while waiting for subsequent parts, this could be used as a possible attack on clients: Sending such messages would cause a client to constantly allocate new memory.
+As using `<PART-ID>` values greater than 0 should make a client keep these message parts in memory while waiting for subsequent parts, this could be used as a possible attack on clients: Sending such parts would cause a client to constantly allocate new memory.
 However, subsequent message parts should be send one after another over a short period of time.
 Thus is is not only valid but recommended to discard old message parts after some time, if no subsequent parts are being received.

-Given the nature of IRC as `instant` chat protocol, consecutive messages should not be delayed very long and it should be reasonable to assume a message to time out after five minutes.
+Given the nature of IRC as an `instant` chat protocol, consecutive messages should not be delayed over a long time and it should be reasonable to assume a message to time out after five minutes.

 Part 2: Symmetric Cipher